 After breakfast, your cycling holiday has come to an end.
 You can take a flight from Brussels or take the train back to Amsterdam.

 You will follow a well-signposted route that is as good as flat, low traffic or even car free.
 Only towards the very end does it get slightly hilly.
-The towns themselves are perfect for touring by bike, ensuring total freedom and mobility: no traffic jams and you can “park” anywhere.
+The towns themselves are perfect for touring by bike.